jm-chung/peer-review-info/README.md

 - data/dataset_ac.csv: dataset for predicting annual citations (n=11,861).
 - data/dataset_tc.csv: dataset for predicting total citations (n=11,861).

+### Citation
+If you find the codes useful, please cite our paper:

 ```
 title = "Unveiling the potential of peer-review information in assessing the academic value of publications",